The biggest myth about getting in shape is that it takes dozens of sets, endless reps, and months of patience to see results.

 This, however, is a huge mistake because for every 1 individual who may get results with a common training method, there are 20 individuals who try it and get no results at all.

-If the common approach to fitness that most people engage in worked so well, then the majority of people who try it would nearly maximize their aesthetic potential, but in fact, it is exactly the opposite: the majority of people who regularly work out are far from in shape.
+If the common approach to fitness that most people engage in worked so well, then the majority of people who try it would nearly maximize their aesthetic potential, but in fact, it is exactly the opposite: the majority of people who regularly work out are far from being in shape.

 Formulating a proper fitness protocol has nothing to do with looking at what the vast majority of people do (who aren't in shape) and copying it, or even worse, copying it and doing "a little bit more" in hopes that you'll get better results by doing a 6th set instead of 5.